wilsonmar/WebSockets/README.md

-This mark-down text page and associated solution files demonstrates how to program and performance test HTTP5 WebSocket implemented in Visual Studio and the C# language versus other competing technologies.
+This mark-down text page and associated solution files demonstrates how to program and performance test HTTP5 WebSocket implemented in the C# language within Visual Studio using Microsoft's SignalR library on the server and client.

-Applications such as stock and sports tickers, on-line gaming, etc. used various techniques to provide "real-time" updates without the need for users to manually refresh the screen or click a button.
+Applications such as stock and sports tickers, on-line gaming, etc. provide "real-time" updates without the need for users to manually refresh the screen or click a button.

 ### <a name="ObserveRealTimeTech"> Observe Older Real-Time Technologies</a>
 1).
 Open a browser which does not support WebSockets, such as Internet Explorer 8.